Joelx/rasax-deployment-guide/README.md

 1. Edit the `rasax/tls-values.yml` and enter your IP address and domain name.
 You must also transfer the random tokens and secret strings from the basic-values.yml. <br>

-2. Upgrade your deployment with the new values file!
+2. Upgrade your deployment with the new values file:
 ```sh
 helm --namespace rasax upgrade --values rasa/tls-values.yml rasax-release rasa-x/rasa-x
 ```